movidius/ncappzoo/apps/realsense_object_distance_detection/README.md

 - **librealsense2-dkms** - Deploys the librealsense2 udev rules, build and activate kernel modules, runtime library.
 - **librealsense2-dev** - Includes the header files and symbolic links for developers.

+Realsense SDK 2 only works with the D400 series and the SR300 Intel Realsense cameras.
+For more information, please visit https://github.com/IntelRealSense/librealsense.

 ## Building the Example

 To run the example code do the following :